sigstore/sigstore-python/README.md

                         This option will be deprecated in favor of the global `--rekor-url` option in a future release. (default:
                         None)
-  --rekor-root-pubkey FILE
-                        A PEM-encoded root public key for Rekor itself (conflicts with --staging).
-This option will be deprecated in favor of the global `--rekor-root- pubkey` option in a future release. (default: None) --certificate-chain FILE
-                        Path to a list of CA certificates in PEM format which will be needed when building the certificate chain for the Fulcio signing certificate (default: None)
 ```
 <!-- @end-sigstore-verify-identity-help@ -->